J-V-S-C/ShoppingSystem/README.md

-# trabalhoBrasil
+# ShoppingSystem

-Para instalar o projeto, siga os passos abaixo:
+To install the project follow the steps bellow:

-1- Clone o repositório:
+1- Clone the repository:
 GIT CLONE https://github.com/J-V-S-C/trabalhoBrasil.git

-2- Acesse o diretório do projeto cd trabalhoBrasil
+2- Navigate into project's repository: cd trabalhoBrasil

-3- Instale as dependências:
+3- Install dependencies:
 npm install

-4- Crie um arquivo .env na raiz do projeto, e adicione as variáveis de ambiente necessárias.

-5- Crie um banco de dados no MySql, adicione as credenciais no arquivo .env e copie e cole o conteúdo do arquivo mysql.sql no mysql workbanch ou no CLI do mysql exemplo de credenciais:
+4-Create a .env file at the root of the project and add the required environment variables.

+5-Create a MySQL database, add the credentials to the .env file, and copy the content of the mysql.sql file into MySQL Workbench or the MySQL CLI.

+Example credentials for .env:
-HOST = meu host
+HOST = my host
-USER = meu user
+USER = my user
 PORT = 1111
-PASSWORD = minha senha
+PASSWORD = my password
-DATABASE = meu nome do database
+DATABASE = my database name

-6- Inicie o servidor:
+6- Start the server:
 npm run start

-7- Acesse o projeto no navegador: http://localhost:3000
+7- Access the project in your browser: http://localhost:3000